 Rule 5 Draft rules

 Players on an organization's 40-man roster are protected from the Rule 5 Draft.
 To be eligible for selection, a player must either have spent four seasons in professional baseball after signing at age 19 or older, or spent five seasons in pro ball after signing at 18 or younger (as of June 5 of that year).
-In other words, this year's Rule 5 Draft mostly will affect unprotected players who were international signings or Draft picks out of high school in 2013, as well as college players who were drafted in 2014.

 The early years